GraphCliff: Short-Long Range Gating for Modeling Critical Activity Changes Caused by Subtle Molecular Differences: Experimental Results

 We evaluated our method on all 30 benchmark datasets provided by MoleculeACE.
-As baselines, we included the machine learning and deep learning models reported in the original MoleculeACE study: graph-based models (AFP, GAT, GCN, MPNN), SMILES-based models (CNN, LSTM, Transformer), and ECFP-based models (MLP, GBM, KNN, RF, SVM).
-We also incorporated additional models known for their strong performance in molecular property prediction tasks. \textbf{ContextPred}~\citep{hu2019strategies} is a pretraining method that learns to predict masked subgraphs using contextual information, thereby enhancing structural awareness. \textbf{MolCLR}~\citep{wang2022molecular} applies contrastive learning to molecular graphs, encouraging structurally similar molecules to be mapped closer in the learned embedding space. \textbf{Chemprop}~\citep{heid2023chemprop} is based on a message passing neural network (MPNN) architecture that incorporates directed edge information (D-MPNN). \textbf{KPGT}~\citep{li2023knowledge} is a knowledge-guided pretraining method designed to integrate domain-specific chemical insights into the representation learning process. \textbf{SCAGE}~\citep{qiao2025self} is a self-conformation-aware graph transformer that incorporates 3D geometric information and functional group tagging through multitask pretraining.
-We excluded the 3D atom-distances for fair comparison with our 2D graph setting.
-We used two evaluation metrics: root mean squared error (RMSE) and \(\text{RMSE}_{\text{cliff}}\).
-RMSE is computed over all molecules in the test set and measures the overall accuracy of the predicted pKi values.
-In contrast, \(\text{RMSE}_{\text{cliff}}\) is calculated specifically on compounds identified as activity cliffs, thereby quantifying the prediction error on these particularly challenging and structure-sensitive samples.
+From the models reported in the original MoleculeACE study, we adopted six representative baselines spanning the three input modalities: SVM-ECFP, MLP-ECFP, LSTM-SMILES, GCN, GAT, and MPNN.
+We further included five models known for strong molecular property prediction: \textbf{ContextPred}~\citep{hu2019strategies}, a pretraining method predicting masked subgraphs from context; \textbf{MolCLR}~\citep{wang2022molecular}, a contrastive learning approach on molecular graphs; \textbf{Chemprop}~\citep{heid2023chemprop}, a directed MPNN; \textbf{KPGT}~\citep{li2023knowledge}, a knowledge-guided pretraining method; and \textbf{SCAGE}~\citep{qiao2025self}, a self-conformation-aware graph transformer (we excluded its 3D atom-distances for fair comparison with our 2D graph setting).